JesusRH97/Gazebo-simulator/README.md

 ## PythonRobotics

-PythonRobotics is the repository of GitHub which the algorithm of the vehicles is based on.
+PythonRobotics is the repository of GitHub which the algorithm of the vehicles of Gazebo is based on.
 You can visit this repository on the following link: <https://github.com/AtsushiSakai/PythonRobotics>

 PythonRobotics uses the Frenet coordinates system proposed in <https://d17h27t6h515a5.cloudfront.net/topher/2017/July/595fd482_werling-optimal-trajectory-generation-for-dynamic-street-scenarios-in-a-frenet-frame/werling-optimal-trajectory-generation-for-dynamic-street-scenarios-in-a-frenet-frame.pdf>